 We are dependent on grants and donations to remain operational, and due to financial limitations we are currently in a transitional period in preparation to close down at the end of 2022.

 Dr. Sheema Abdul Aziz – Co-founder & President

 Prof. Gopalasamy Reuben Clements – Co-founder & Vice President

 Mr. Sri Venkateswara Rao – Assistant Secretary

 Ms. Lam Wai Yee – Treasurer

-Reuben is the co-founder and Vice-President of Rimba, and Principal Investigator of Harimau Selamanya.
-He is also an Associate Professor with Sunway University and a Field Conservation Associate with Woodland Park Zoo and Panthera.
-He graduated from the National University of Singapore with an MSc in Biology, and completed his PhD in Conservation Science at James Cook University.
-He previously served as Species Manager for WWF-Malaysia.
+Reuben is the co-founder and Vice-President of Rimba, and served as Principal Investigator of the Kenyir Wildlife Corridor Project and the Harimau Selamanya project.
+He occasionally assisted with Project Pteropus, and is now with the Kenyir For Life project.
+He is also a Professor with Sunway University, and a Field Conservation Associate with Woodland Park Zoo and Panthera.
+He graduated from the National University of Singapore with a BSc in Biology and an MSc in Biology, and completed his PhD in Conservation Science at James Cook University.
+He previously served as Species Manager for WWF-Malaysia, and his previous research focus specialised in limestone snails and their karst habitats.
 More details of his expertise and research interests can be found here.

 Friends of Rimba

 Tajang was the Principal Investigator of Hutanomics, a project that aimed to develop biofinancing solutions through scientific and economic research for the conservation of threatened species and ecosystems.
 He was also a team member of Kenyir For Life.
 He has experience in developing restoration and conservation projects, working with various stakeholder groups to address forest degradation in Malaysia.
 Tajang obtained his PhD (Science) from Monash University, studying biodiversity effects on ecosystem functioning across landscapes.